emlab-solutions/pyemaps/docs/_sources/faq.rst.txt

   Create a new notebook file to run pyemaps tasks.

-What can I do to speedup dynamic diffraction simulations?
+What can I do to speed up dynamic diffraction simulations?
 ---------------------------------------------------------

 **pyemaps** Bloch simulation, e. g. dynamic diffraction simulation costs